alexbfree/thesis/src/chapter-3.md

 ### Context Three: The Practical Pursuit of Better Human Data Relations

-The third context for this PhD, which has remained a focus throughout, is a more practical one; to go beyond just understanding people's perspectives but to look, in the context of what we learn about people's desires for their data and their relationships, at what is currently possible in practice.
+The third context for this PhD, which has remained a parallel focus throughout, is a more practical one; to go beyond just understanding people's perspectives but to look, in the context of what we learn about people's desires for their data and their relationships, at what is currently possible in practice.
 The goal is to find out what factors shape the design and implementation of real world data interaction systems and processes, to understand what legal, social, economic, technical or political factors come into play and importantly, to explore what technologies or techniques might be able to pursue human-centric design goals in a data-centric world.
 In scope, this context is a broad one, encompassing all forms of personal data interaction; as such it is able to draw on the findings of RQ1 and RQ2 from the first two contexts, viewing those as "needs" or "requirements" that would ideally be met through the design and pursuit of new interfaces, policies and practices.

 In total four separate research activities beginning in 2017 and continuing through to 2022 and beyond have taken place within this practical research context, outside of the Case Studies but very much drawing upon and feeding insights back into the developing findings, and thus part of the action research cycle of this thesis (3.2).

-These activities relate to this thesis not as case studies but as exemplars to illustrate possible avenues for bringing about better Human Data Relations in practice (which corresponds to the latter part of RQ3).
-They are referenced throughout this thesis but especially in Chapter 7, which examines the practicalities of bringing about the desired changes.
+These activities relate to this thesis not as case studies but as exemplars to illustrate possible avenues for bringing about better Human Data Relations in practice (RQ3).
+Chapter 7 examines the practicalities of bringing about the desired changes.

-#### Health Interface Development in the CHC SILVER project
+#### Health Data Interface Development: CHC's SILVER project

 The embedded role I took in the SILVER project described in section 3.4.1.1 contributes also to this context, as part of my role was as a front-end software developer for a personal data health interface intended for use by support workers in the Early Help context.
 Learnings from that experience also helped to serve RQ3.
 This aspect of the SILVER project is considered out of scope for this thesis, though reference is made to it in Chapter 7.

-#### Reconfiguring Data Interfaces and Obtaining Data through Web Augmentation
+#### Obtaining Data and Reconfiguring Data Interfaces through Web Augmentation

 [TODO update this section with new paper, possibly shorten a bit too]